German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 ```

 ### FARM Usage
 To use [FARM](https://farm.deepset.ai/) just do not use `farm.modeling.tokenization.Tokenizer`.
-Instead directly instantiate a Transformers tokenizer like this:
+Instead directly instantiate the Transformers tokenizer like this:

 ```python
 from transformers import AutoTokenizer